COSC3020/tsp-local-search-megrose10-1/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+For the worst case time complexity, overall, for most of these loops they have a runtime of O(v) or they have a runtime of a maximum of O(v^2), however, one major factor is conquering these times.
+This would be the stopping criteria, which stops after v! iterations.
+This leads to the actual worst case time complexity being O(v!).
+For memory complexity, although we use some temporary arrays which are O(v), we will only have a space complexity of about O(v^2); this O(v^2) comes from the distance_matrix.